The-Pokemod-Group/eMagisk/README.md

 ----
 ## Changelog
+### 9.5.0
+- Enables Play Store again as Safety Net is being dropped by Play Integrity, the latter requiring an enabled and updated Play Store.

 ### 9.3.2
 - Completely refactored since last changelog.
 Targets ensuring Atlas stays online and has several health checks.
 - Installation requires no manual intervention, but allows skipping the Atlas specific services with volume buttons.